AJgorEx/MODSN-AI/README.md

 ## Economy commands

 Bot includes an in-chat economy.
 Use `/daily` and `/work` to earn coins, `/deposit` and `/withdraw` to manage your bank balance and `/gamble` to risk your coins for a chance to double them.
+Administrators can now adjust economy rewards from the new **Economy Settings** page in the web panel.

 ## Advanced commands